 Download School Catalog (contains prices, dates, curriculum, application)

-500 Hour Online Holistic Nutrition Certification Training & Health Coach Overview
+650 Hour Online Yoga & Ayurvedic Health Coach Training

-Our holistic nutrition & health coaching curriculum is designed to help you counsel individuals to make better lifestyle choices when it comes to nutrition.
-Our core belief is that food is medicine.
+Our holistic health coaching curriculum is designed to help you counsel individuals to make better lifestyle choices when it comes to lifestyle, finding balance and de-stressing.
 Our program is holistic in nature—it considers the mental, emotional and spiritual aspects of health along with the physical body.
-The program draws nutrition concepts from yoga, Ayurveda and Western medicine.
+The program draws lifestyle, exercise, mediation and nutrition concepts from yoga, Ayurveda and Western medicine.
 Upon graduation students can register for board registration with the American Association of Drugless Practitioners (AADP).

 Our approach: our program is non-dogmatic –it DOES NOT focus on one particular approach (e.g. vegan, raw, etc); rather we focus on several important considerations to help you counsel your clients as a health coach in ways that meets their philosophy on food, spirituality, the environment and cultural demands.
 The concepts include: